Wari Island: Demographics

 The last census of the Ward showed a population of 1300.
 The main village of Wari, with 129 households is on the southwest coast.
 The central ridge is too mountainous to have villages. the northeast coast has some Bananas and sugarcane plantations in about 20 households spread across a vast area.
 Other villages and camps are on Kosmann Island.

 Most of the population rely on fishing area of the Long / Kosmann reef, more than 100 km to the east, near the Jomard Islands.
 The villagers share this area with the inhabitants of Utian Island from the Calvados Chain.
 Another source of income for Wari islanders is harvesting and drying Beche-de-mer or sea cucumbers, which in China and Southeast Asia are considered a delicacy., and are executed there.
 The largest share of Beche-de-mer is made from Prickly Redfish.

 The inhabitants of the archipelago speak Bwanabwana Language.

 History

-Louis Antoine de Bougainville discovered the island on June, 1768.
+Louis Antoine de Bougainville was the first European to encounter the island on June, 1768.